When it comes to planning for retirement, one of the most crucial decisions you will make is when to start collecting Social Security benefits.

 Working longer can boost your benefits

 If you keep working until 70 and beyond, you can continue to boost your Social Security benefits.
-Not only will you delay taking your benefits, but you will also contribute to Social Security for more years, which could increase your benefit amount.
+Not only will you delay taking your benefits, but you'll also contribute to Social Security for more years, which could increase your benefit amount.

 Your Social Security benefits are based on your highest 35 years of earnings.
 If your highest-earning years are after you have already started collecting your benefits, the Social Security Administration (SSA) will automatically readjust the benefits to reflect the higher monthly amount to which you are entitled.